navidadkhah/Advanced-Bug-Detection-and-Fixing-Using-Fine-Tuned-LLM/README.md

 ## Model Description
 The backbone of our fine-tuning experiments is the [Unsloth Meta-Llama 3.1-8B](https://github.com/unslothai/unsloth) model, renowned for its high performance in natural language understanding and generation tasks, including code generation and debugging.
 This model's capabilities make it ideally suited for addressing complex tasks involved in software debugging.

-**A detailed view of the model’s architecture can be seen in Figure 1.**

 ## Prompt Engineering
 Prompt engineering involves crafting and testing prompts that effectively guide LLMs to recognize and fix code errors.
 The process is detailed in the `Prompt_Engineering.ipynb` notebook, where different prompt formats and their impact on the LLM’s performance are explored.
 We introduced the `6` type of prompt that are used in the model.